albertobazilio98/lalg-compiler/readme.md

 # LALG compiler

-This is a compiler project to perform the compilation of the LALG language
+This is a compiler project to perform the lexical and syntatic analysis of the LALG language

 ## Dependencies